 Introduction / History

-The Bagata are a Scheduled Tribe of India who live in the state of Orissa and also in the state of Andhra Pradesh.
+Bagata are a scheduled tribe of India.
 They are thought to be one of the aboriginal tribes.
 They are also called Bagatha, Bagat, Bagodi, Bogad or Bhakta.

-What are Their Lives Like?
+What Are Their Lives Like?

-What are Their Beliefs?
+What Are Their Beliefs?

 Bagata people celebrate festivals, dances and music.
 Dhimsa is one of the dances and Bagata tribes of all ages enjoy energetic dancing, and all ages take part.
 In March and April, they dance at weddings and at social functions.
 Dance encourages friendships with people in the nearby villages.
 During festive seasons dancers from a Bagata village go to other villages to dance and to participate in community feasts.
 The dances of the Bagata are called Sankidi Kelbar.
 Perhaps the gospel can best be communicated to them through dance.

 Bagata speak with one another in a form of the Oriya language.
 One of their main languages is Telugu.
 Their local dialect is Adivasi Oriya.